Money for most of us is an emotionally charged topic. That’s why

-So what’s your money style?
-If you haven’t thought about it,
+So what’s your marriage money style?
+If you haven’t thought

-maybe it’s time!
-Get in touch with your money style before you make
+about it, maybe it’s time!
+Get in touch with your money style before

 If I can help you and your spouse get in touch with how to settle money

-issues if you are facing a divorce call me I will be happy to share amicable
+issues, if you are facing a divorce call me, I will be happy to share

 As a highly experienced, psychologically-trained divorce attorney and mediator